 Graduate Studentships, Scholarships and Research Grants at Brasenose College

-Graduate Studentships are funding awards which cover all University and College fees, and living expenses.
+Graduate Studentships are funding awards which cover all course fees and living expenses.

 The exact subjects to be funded are determined each year.
 In recent years, Brasenose College co-funded studentships in the following subject areas:

 The remainder of the funding in each case was provided by either the Clarendon Fund or the relevant department or faculty.
 Information about available studentships and application procedures can be found on the Clarendon Fund website or departmental websites.